telerik/xaml-docs/styling-and-appearance/themes-suite/common-styling-appearance-fluent-theme.md

 	FluentPalette.LoadPreset(FluentPalette.ColorVariation.Dark);
 {{endregion}}

+>The **Dark** variation of the theme is designed with a dark background in mind and it is recommended to use such a background in your application when working with it.

 ## Font Family and Font Size

 When using the **Fluent theme** you can dynamically change the **FontSize** and **FontFamily** properties of all components in the application the same way as you do in **Windows8**, **Windows8Touch**, **Office2013**, **VisualStudio2013**, **Office2016**, **Green** and **Material** themes.